-BCSD Taiwan is a non-profit business organization with more than 60 members from leading companies in Taiwan.
+BCSD Taiwan is a non-profit business organization with more than 60 members from leading companies in Taiwan, China.
 The organization has been WBCSD’s Global Network partner since 1997 and is working toward its mission to assist Taiwanese businesses in building a clear roadmap for corporate sustainability, with CTI as one of their focus areas.

 If you are interested in exploring the CTI methodology, please get in touch with Irene Martinetti, Manager, Circular Economy, at firstname.lastname@example.org.